tanbro/redis_func_cache/README.md

 def my_func(x): ...
 ```

 > ⚠️ **Warning:** This feature requires [Redis][] 7.4+ and uses [Redis Hashes Field expiration](https://redis.io/docs/latest/develop/data-types/hashes/#field-expiration).
 When a field expires, it's removed from the HASH but the corresponding entry in the ZSET is only lazily cleaned up.
+Use `vacuum` (see the *Cache Maintenance* section below) to reclaim those slots on demand.

 ### Serialization